 Damper: A device used to reduce or close the opening between the firebox and flue.

-Direct Vent: An appliance that draws combustion air from outdoors and exhausts it's combustion products to the outdoors eliminating the need for a standard chimney system.
+Direct Vent: An appliance that draws combustion air from outdoors and exhausts its combustion products to the outdoors eliminating the need for a standard chimney system.
 A glass panel in direct vent units is critical to keeping the combustion system sealed from the home, maintaining high efficiency and indoor air quality.
 These can be vented horizontally or vertically.

 Electronic Ignition: Requires electricity to start the unit either 110 volt or battery.

-Emissions: Waste products caused by combustion which can sometimes be seen as smoke.
+Emission: Waste products caused by combustion which can sometimes be seen as smoke.

 EPA Regulations: Government regulations of wood burning appliances mandating that products sold after July 1, 1992 emit no more than 4.1 grams of particulate matter per hour for catalytic-equipped units and no more than 7.5 grams for non-catalytic-equipped units.

-Fire Box The chamber of the fireplace or stove that contains the fire.
+Fire Box: The chamber of the fireplace or stove that contains the fire.

 Firebacks: A thick cast iron plate that protects the masonry and mortar from the heat of the flames.
 These also retain heat very well, radiating it back into the room.

-Fireplace Insert: This is an appliance (wood, gas, or pellet) designed to fit or insert into your existing fireplace to make it efficient.
+Fireplace Insert: This is an appliance (wood, gas or pellet) designed to fit or insert into your existing fireplace to make it efficient.